Spin coherence scale: operator-ordering sensitivity beyond the Heisenberg-Weyl group: Spin coherence scale as witness of quantumness

 {We prove the lower bound by writing \eq{|||\tilde{\rho}|||\leq|||\tilde{\rho}-\tilde{\rho}^*_{cl}|||+|||\tilde{\rho}^*_{cl}|||\leq\mathcal{D}(\rho)+1\nonumber} where $\rho^*_{cl}$ is the classical state the minimize the distance to the set of classical states.
 For the upper bound, let us choose the maximally mixed state $\mathds{1}/(2J+1) $ for which $|||\mathds{1}/\sqrt{2J+1} |||=0$.
 Then $D\leq |||\tilde{\rho}-\mathds{1}/\sqrt{2J+1} |||\leq|||\tilde{\rho}|||+||| \mathds{1}/\sqrt{2J+1} |||=|||\tilde{\rho}|||$.} The spin coherence scale thus bounds the distance to the set of classical states and, when $\SCS^2\gg 1$, it almost exactly equals that distance.

 It is natural to ask which states are the most quantum according to the spin coherence scale.
-For pure states, the answer is any state with $\langle J_i\rangle=0$ for all $i$: \eq{ \SCS^2(|\psi_\mathrm{max}\rangle)=J+1. } These states, sometimes called first-order-unpolarized or $1$-anticoherent~\cite{Zimba2006}, have useful properties for metrology and can sometimes display ``hidden polarization'' in their higher-order moments~\cite{Klyshko1997,Bushevetal2001,Usachevetal2001}.
-Similar to the QCS, where pure states have their quantumness scale linearly with energy, the spin coherent scale grows linearly with the spin, which is the analogous property to the energy when considering the Casimir invariant or spins made from symmetric states of qubits.
+For pure states, the answer is any state with $\langle J_i\rangle=0$ for all $i$: \eq{ \SCS^2(|\psi_\mathrm{max}\rangle)=J+1. } These states, sometimes called first-order-unpolarized or $1$-anticoherent~\cite{Zimba2006}, have useful properties for metrology and can sometimes display ``hidden polarization'' in their higher-order moments~\cite{Klyshko1997,Bushevetal2001,Usachevetal2001}. \sugg{An example is the ``tetrahedron state'' $(\ket{2,2}+\sqrt{2}\ket{2,-1})/\sqrt{3}$~\cite{GoldbergJames2018Euler} or other ``Kings of quantumness''~\cite{Bjorketal2015,Bjorketal2015PRA} that have been experimentally generated in light's orbital angular momentum~\cite{Bouchardetal2017,Erikssonetal2023} and polarization~\cite{Ferrettietal2024} degrees of freedom.} Similar to the QCS, where pure states have their quantumness scale linearly with energy, the spin coherent scale grows linearly with the spin, which is the analogous property to the energy when considering the Casimir invariant or spins made from symmetric states of qubits.
 As for mixed states, the expression in Eq.~\eqref{eq:SCS spin simple} subtracts off the positive quantities $\Tr(J_i \rho J_i\rho)$, which are the sums of the squared singular values of the Hermitian operators $\sqrt{\rho}J_i\sqrt{\rho}$, again proving for all mixed states that \eq{ \SCS^2\leq J+1. } To saturate the inequality for a mixed state, all of the singular values of $\sqrt{\rho}J_i\sqrt{\rho}$ must vanish for each $i$, so it must be identically zero.
 This means all of its matrix elements in $\rho$'s eigenbasis must vanish, so we must have $\rho=\sum_k q_k |\psi_k\rangle\langle \psi_k|$ with orthonormal $\{|\psi_k\rangle\}$ where $\langle \psi_k|J_i|\psi_{k^\prime}\rangle=0$ for all $k$, $k^\prime$, and $i$.